Extend your Harvest | 3 Amazing Ways of Preserving Food

 Check out this video on how to make habanero jelly.
 Great way to get started with preserving:

-There are actual quite a few methods of drying foods (think along the lines of smoking, salt curing) but we will touch on the 2 simplest ones.
+There are actually quite a few methods of drying foods (think along the lines of smoking, salt curing) but we will touch on the 2 simplest ones.

 - Air Drying – This is by far the simplest way to do this, but it is not best for drying everything.
 This method seems to work the best for herbs with small leaves, like thyme, dill, oregano.
 This is not ideal for fruits and most vegetables like tomatoes.
 Keep in mind that you want to have good circulation and it should be away from bugs and direct sunlight.
 People used to use the hang their various crops in the dry heat on top of their barn rafters.